arnaudlacour/pd-tools/README.md

 # Assumptions
 The main assumption that is made by these tools is that `config/tools.properties` file is populated such that ldpasearch, ldapmodify and ldapdelete will not prompt for connection information.

+Another assumption is that these tools be installed (copied) to the server root bin/ directory.

 # Examples
 ## Listing (similar to Unix ls)
 Getting the base entry: